-- 1. Make sure the LED on the XL-5 is on and RED. - 2.
-Press and hold the EZ-Set button (the LED will turn off).
-After ten seconds, the motor will beep twice and the LED will shine GREEN.
-Release the button. - 3.
+- 1. Make sure the LED on the BL-2s is on and red. - 2.
+Press and hold the EZ-Set button for ten seconds.
+The LED will turn off and then light green.
+Also, a "rising" musical tone will be emitted from the motor. - 3.
 Low-Voltage Detection is now ACTIVATED.